raisingpixels/vibecodemama.github.io/content/posts/2025-07-08-bash-aliases-for-sleep-deprived-parent-developers.md

 ---
-title: "Bash Aliases That Save Parent Developers Hours Every Week"
+title: "Bash Aliases for Sleep-Deprived Parent Developers"
 date: "2025-07-08T05:42:27-05:00"
 draft: false
-description: "When you have 47 seconds to fix production before your toddler wakes up, every keystroke counts.
-Here are the aliases that actually matter."
+description: "CLI productivity with terminal shortcuts that work even when your brain is mostly Goldfish Crackers."
 categories: ["Parenting with Systems", "Developer Productivity"]
 tags: ["bash", "aliases", "productivity", "cli", "automation", "git"]
 ---

 It's 2:30 PM on a Tuesday.
-You've just fixed the production app bug, your toddler is stirring from their nap, and you have exactly 47 seconds to push the patch before they need you.
+You've been awake since 4:32 AM (thanks, kiddo), you've just figured out the production bug, and your toddler is stirring from their nap.
+Your brain is running on coffee fumes and you have exactly 47 seconds to push a fix.

 This would not be the ideal time to look up the exact git command syntax.

 It's a good thing you've set up an alias for this precise situation:

 `quickfix` runs `git pull --rebase && git add . && git commit -m 'Quick fix' && git push` in one command.
-Three seconds, and your work is safe in the cloud.
+Three seconds, and your work is shipped.

-When you're trying to make the most out of both parent and programmer life, aliases aren't just convenience—they can make all the difference between *distracted* and *done*.
+When your cognitive load is already maxed out on keeping tiny humans alive, every saved keystroke matters.

 ## Why Aliases Matter More for Parent Developers

 Typically, developers optimize for readability and best practices.
 Parent developers benefit from optimizing for **speed and resumability**.
-When your coding windows are measured in minutes, every saved keystroke compounds.
+When your coding windows are measured in minutes and you have precious few more of those than functioning brain cells, every saved keystroke compounds.

 The math is simple:
 - Average parent coding session: 15 minutes